 Other than park rules, the only requirement we have is that your harness be properly worn and you are always attached by one of your carabineers (safety clips) to the safety cables on and between each platform.
 Our staff will show you how to use the equipment.
 The Adventure Park uses an "always locked on" climbing system which utilizes interlocking carabineers.
 This innovative safety system virtually eliminates the potential of a climber becoming detached from a safety line while in the trees.

-Spring & Fall: Open to the public every weekend (Saturdays and Sundays) and certain holidays, 9am-dusk. *Available 7 days a week for scheduled groups.
-Call for reservation info.*Summer: Open to the public 7 days a week, 9am – dusk, from June 17 – Labor Day weekend.
+Spring & Fall: Open to the public every weekend and certain holidays, Hours are: Friday 3pm-10pm, Saturdays 9am-10pm and Sundays 9am-8pm. *Available 7 days a week for scheduled groups.
+Call for reservation info.*Summer: Open to the public 7 days a week, 9am – 10pm, from June 16 – Labor Day weekend.
 Last tickets sold 90 minutes prior to closing.

 What trails are kids allowed to climb by age?